GalsenDev221/made.in.senegal/CONTRIBUTING.md

 * Check first if the project you want to add is not on the list.

+* The project must have a clear description.

 * Try to add the project to it's appropriate alphabetical location.

 * Ensure to provide the GitHub url of the creator of the project.